bonitasoft/bonita-doc/md/deploying-profiles-with-export-and-import.md

 # Deploy profiles with export and import

 ::: info
-**Note:** For ntreprise, Performance, Efficiency, and Teamwork editions only.
+**Note:** For Enterprise, Performance, Efficiency, and Teamwork editions only.
 :::

 ## Overview